HPInc/cloud_deployment_scripts/docs/README-aws.md

 - a PCoIP License Server Activation Code is needed for Local License Server (LLS) based deployments.
 - an SSH private / public key pair is required for Terraform to log into Linux hosts.
 Please visit [ssh-key-pair-setup.md](/docs/ssh-key-pair-setup.md) for instructions.
 - if SSL is involved, the SSL key and certificate files are needed in PEM format.
-- Terraform v0.12.x must be installed.
+- Terraform v0.12.x or higher must be installed.
 Please download Terraform from https://www.terraform.io/downloads.html

 ### AWS Setup
 Although it is possible to create deployments in existing and currently in-use accounts, it is recommended to create them in new accounts to reduce chances of name collisions and interfering with operations of existing resources.